-Conclusion
+Conclusion and perspectives

+Species coexistence in metacommunity has been widely considered from an ecological perspective (Leibold & Chase, 2018), based on general frameworks such as that of Chesson (2000), highlighting either stabilizing mechanisms (based on trait differences that favor stable coexistence or reciprocal invasibility), or equalizing mechanisms (i.e., decreasing competitive asymmetry, up to neutrality) (Vanoverbeke et al., 2015; Leibold et al., 2019; Thompson et al., 2020).
+The role of evolutionary dynamics is usually not considered explicitly in this framework.
+Evolution can in principle reinforce both stabilizing and equalizing mechanisms; in competitive communities (i.e., within a guild) this will principally depend on whether it favors trait divergence or convergence among species.

-In natural metacommunities, species coexistence may constantly be fine-tuned by evolution, promoting either stabilizing mechanisms (‘niche-based’ sensu lato), or equalizing mechanisms (i.e., low competitive asymmetry, up to neutrality) (Vanoverbeke et al., 2015; Leibold et al., 2019; Thompson et al., 2020).
-However, this sort of eco-evolutionary coupling is not easy to detect empirically, and is likely to proceed via small, population-specific trait changes (Leibold et al., 2019).
-In contrast, species invasions induce large-scale perturbations that may trigger large demographic and evolutionary adjustments, especially in resident species competing with newcomers (Haeuser et al., 2019).
-Our study provides an example where the competition between invasive and resident species is largely asymmetrical, in favor of the former, as expected from the phylogenetic and trophic similarity between the two, and the hypothesis of a competition filter to invasion.
+Eco-evolutionary dynamics is not easy to detect empirically in stationary metacommunities, and is likely to proceed via small, population-specific trait changes (Leibold et al., 2019).
+In contrast, species invasions are large-scale perturbations that trigger large demographic and evolutionary adjustments, especially in resident species competing with newcomers (Haeuser et al., 2019).
+Under the coexistence perspective, successful invasion requires a “niche opportunity” (Shea & Chesson, 2002; Pearson et al. 2018; Latombe et al. 2021), representing the invasibility of the community by a new set of traits.
+In guilds of species with similar resource ranges, we argued that this condition often selects invasive species whose traits place them above residents in the competitive hierarchy (David et al., 2017).
+Our study provides an example where the competition between invasive and resident species is clearly asymmetrical, in favor of the former, as expected from the phylogenetic and trophic similarity between the two, and the hypothesis of a competition filter to invasion.
 Contrary to other examples (Huang et al., 2018; Germain et al., 2020), rapid evolution in the resident species has tended to reinforce the initial competitive asymmetry.
 This is consistent with a mode of coexistence based on a form of niche partitioning along the colonization-competition (‘r-K’) axis, whereby the resident species specializes in exploiting ephemeral low-competition situations, being otherwise outcompeted by the invasive species.
-This is akin to cases of character displacement observed in other animals,, except that the displaced characters are life-history traits rather than traits (e.g., morphological) related to the exploitation of different resource types (Chapuis et al., 2017).
-As in most published examples of invasive-resident interactions, we have no reason to believe that evolution was absolutely necessary for the resident to persist in the presence of its new competitor (i.e., evolutionary rescue sensu stricto: Carlson et al., 2014); but several other examples suggest that rapid evolution of competitive interactions is commonplace after invasions (Huang et al., 2018; Germain et al., 2020).
-Understanding under which conditions evolution tends to promote resistance to competition (such as in plants: Huang et al., 2018; Germain et al., 2020) versus its avoidance (as in snails) is a worthwile goal for future research.
+This is akin to cases of character displacement in other animals (Feiner et al., 2021; Grant & Grant, 2006), except that the displaced characters are life-history traits rather than traits related to the exploitation of different resource types (Chapuis et al., 2017).
+As in most published examples of invasive-resident interactions, we have no reason to believe that evolution was absolutely necessary for the resident to persist in the presence of its new competitor (i.e., evolutionary rescue sensu stricto; Carlson et al., 2014); but several other examples suggest that rapid evolution of competitive interactions is commonplace after invasions (Huang et al., 2018; Germain et al., 2020).
+Coming back to Chesson’s framework, in our system, evolution has tended to reinforce stabilizing mechanisms (a difference in trait that allows the competitively inferior resident species to survive competition by the invader, at the metapopulation scale), thus making their regional coexistence even more secure than it initially was.
+This is not necessarily the only possible outcome; evolution might, in other contexts, decrease competitive asymmetry between invasive and resident species, i. e. have an equalizing rather than stabilizing effect.
+Understanding under which conditions evolution tends to equalize fitnesses by increasing the resistance to competition (such as in plants: Huang et al., 2018; Germain et al., 2020), rather than promoting its avoidance (as in snails) is a worthwile goal for future research.